Skip to content Skip to footer navigation

 Sagging assessment.

-Sweat repellent (technical): We perform this test in a climate chamber at 37°C for 10 hours.
-We place a measuring vessel under the mattress so that moisture can escape through it.
-The vessel is weighed before and after testing to determine permeability and water intake.
+Sweat repellent (technical): We perform this test in a climate chamber at 37°C for five hours.
+We place a measuring vessel around the mattress so that moisture added escapes through to it.
+The vessel is weighed before and after testing to determine permeability and water intake of the mattress

 Insulation (mattress warmth): We place a copper plate on each mattress and heat it to 37°C, then measure the amount of energy it takes to keep the plate at that temperature on the mattress over the course of eight hours.
 This is recorded in kilowatt hours (kWh).
 Then we use a relative scale to classify the energy used in everyday language – if lots of energy is required, then that means the mattress is 'cool', as it efficiently moves the heat away from your body through the mattress.
 If less energy is required, it's classified as warm.